Cynthia Villar

-Cynthia Aguilar Villar (/tl/, born Cynthia Ampaya Aguilar on July 29, 1950) is a Filipino politician and businesswoman who served as a Senator of the Philippines from 2013 to 2025.
+Cynthia Aguilar Villar (/tl/, born Cynthia Ampaya Aguilar on July 29, 1950) is a Filipino politician and businesswoman who served as a senator of the Philippines from 2013 to 2025.
 She was a member of the House of Representatives for the Lone District of Las Piñas from 2001 to 2010 before winning a seat in the Senate in 2013, placing tenth.
 Villar was re-elected for a second term in the Senate in the 2019 Philippine Senate elections, earning what was then the most votes in senate election history, until this number was surpassed by Robin Padilla in 2022.

 Throughout her political career, Villar consistently ranked as the wealthiest lawmaker in both the House of Representatives and the Senate.

-Her families are also has a long time friendship with the family of Romeo Jalosjos Sr., fellow Nacionalista Party politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.

 Early life and education

 Villar was born on July 29, 1950, in Muntinlupa, then a municipality in Rizal, to Filemón Aguilar, a long-time mayor of Las Piñas and congressman, and Lydia Ampaya.
 Her brother, Vergel Aguilar, also served as mayor of Las Piñas.

 She spent her elementary years at Muntinlupa Elementary School, where she graduated in 1962.
 In 1966, she graduated high school from Philippine Christian University.
 She then obtained a degree in Bachelor of Science in Business Administration at the University of the Philippines Diliman (UP Diliman) in 1970.
 It is where in UP she met her husband, Senator Manny Villar.
 Two years later, in 1972, she obtained a master's degree in Business Administration at the New York University.

 In 2017, she received the Most Distinguished Alumni award from the University of the Philippines Alumni Association.